Battle of Chamdo: PLA enters eastern Kham

-After the defeat of major Kuomintang forces in the Chinese Civil War, the People's Liberation Army (PLA) turned its attention to the Republic of China territories in the hinterland.
+After the defeat of major Kuomintang forces in the Chinese Civil War, the People's Liberation Army (PLA) of the Chinese Communist Party (CCP) turned its attention to the Republic of China territories in the hinterland.
 Eastern Kham was the Chinese-held part of Sikang and the gateway to Tibetan areas.
 The 18th Army of the PLA formed the leading detachment advancing toward Tibet with the 52nd Division as its main force, and arrived at Ya'an on 12 February 1950.
 In March, the People's Liberation Army arrived in Kangding (Tachienlu).
 By mid-April, the 18th Army had at least 30,000 passing through Kangding, and 10,000 Tibetans helped to build the road from Kangding to Garzê (Kandze), which was completed in August.
 The 18th Army of the PLA assembled at Garzê on 30 July, headquartered at Xinlong, and entered Litang from the east.
 The Qinghai Cavalry Detachment entered Gyêgu on 22 July, forming a north–south pincer on Chamdo.